avacore1337/new-queue/README.md

 * Location/Comment/Help section on /Queue/:queueName
 * Assistant/Teacher options drop-down on /Queue/:queueName
 * Can we improve layout on /Statistics ?
-* Make /Help page more beautiful in general (images are updated once all styling is done)
 * Can we improve search bar looks?
 Maybe make them smaller or add a magnifying glass or something ?
+* Do not collapse nav-bar upon clicking it if it is not expanded (visual bug)
+* Pointer on queue row
 * Add administrator and add queue inputs are grouped weirdly on mobile devices
-* Do not collapse nav-bar upon clicking it if it is not expanded (visual bug)
+* Make /Help page more beautiful in general (images are updated once all styling is done)
 * Do more if you like ^.^

 Frontend needs: